Jill Biden to have surgery to remove lesion above right eye

 The first lady’s office announced a week ago that doctors had discovered the lesion during a recent routine skin cancer screening.

-President Joe Biden was accompanying his wife to Walter Reed National Military Medical Center in Bethesda, Maryland, where she was to undergo a “common outpatient procedure known as Mohs surgery to remove and definitively examine the tissue,” said Dr. Kevin O’Connor, the president’s physician, in a Jan.
+President Joe Biden accompanied his wife to Walter Reed National Military Medical Center in Bethesda, Maryland, where she was to undergo a “common outpatient procedure known as Mohs surgery to remove and definitively examine the tissue,” said Dr. Kevin O’Connor, the president’s physician, in a Jan.
 4 memo that the first lady’s office released last week.

 The surgery involves cutting away thin layers of skin and examining each layer individually for signs of cancer, according to a fact sheet from the Mayo Clinic.
 Doctors will keep removing layers of skin and examining them in a lab until there are no signs of cancer.
 The procedure takes less than four hours for most people, and they can go home afterward.